 Medical science cannot yet provide us with a full description of what happens during PPD – or indeed during depression itself.
 The serotonin hypothesis hasn’t fared too well in recent years casting doubt over the (still widespread) use of SSRI antidepressants.

 Many doctors though will still prescribe SSRI’s for depression and PPD – you maybe take them yourself.
 They are still in the top ten most prescribed drugs list in the US (showing us how commonly depression is diagnosed) generating a sales figure in 2014 of $4,095,537,942. #ChChing!!!

 So medically speaking for now at least, what we are left with are theories, which I accept isn’t much use when you feel you’re in hell and what you want is a definite, preferably quick and easy way out.

 But I do believe there is a way out.
 It’s just hidden from plain view.

-The physical: The medical model tells us that oestrogen, progesterone and thyroid hormonal levels are implicated in PPD.
-A condition called Postpartum Thyroiditis and new onset Graves Disease should be ruled out for example – the latter being present in 7% of PPD patients as contrasted to 0.2% for the ‘normal’ population according to a study I recently read.
+The medical model tells us that estrogen, progesterone, and thyroid hormone levels are implicated in PPD.
+According to a recent study, a condition called Postpartum Thyroiditis and new onset Graves Disease should be ruled out with he latter being present in 7% of PPD patients as contrasted to 0.2% for the ‘normal’ population.
 It may also be useful to rule out Hashimoto’s as an underlying or triggering cause.
 Speak to your doctor about testing if they haven’t already done so.

-Both oestrogen and progesterone levels pretty much crash after giving birth and it is theorised that these hormones are connected very much to female mood and sense of well being and health.
+Both estrogen and progesterone levels pretty much crash after giving birth.
+It is theorized that these hormones are connected very much to the female mood and sense of well being and health.
 This is why some women are prescribed hormonal treatments like the pill.